HoG Handbook

 Drugs for inflammation (anti-inflammatory drugs)

 Inflammation is the way the body reacts to an injury or a change in certain body parts.
-Signs of inflammation are heat, swelling, redness, and pain.
-The drugs for inflammation are not pain-killers.
+Signs of Inflammation are heat, swelling, redness, and pain.
+The drugs for inflammation are not painkillers.
 They lessen pain by easing the inflammation that causes it.
-People with hemophilia may be given these drugs to relieve the symptoms of arthritis.
+People with Hemophilia may be given these drugs to relieve the symptoms of arthritis

 One common drug for inflammation is ibuprofen (Advil®, Motrin®, or Nuprin®).
 It can be bought without a prescription.
 Another drug for inflammation is indomethacin (Indocin®).
 Prednisone is a steroid that is commonly given for inflammation.